IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 ### Folder-and-CARDs Metaphor

-To support the concurrent execution of multiple CCGs, a Folder-and-CARDs metaphor is adopted by this IHE CCG Profile.
+Action research and prototyping into CCG formats was conducted by a joint team from Canada Health Infoway, Cancer Care Ontario, and Hamilton Health Sciences.
+A working prototype was demonstrated at the 2020 IHE North American Connectathon.
+Informed by this research, and to support the concurrent execution of multiple CCGs, a Folder-and-CARDs metaphor is adopted by this IHE CCG Profile.
 The base content specification (Volume-3) operationalizes this model.
 Notionally, one can think of a CCG as a set of care recommendations where each recommendation is described by a **CARD**.
-This metaphor is illustrated in Figure 4.
+This model is illustrated in Figure 4.

 <figure>
 <img src="image4.png"